ULHPC/tutorials/README.md

 This repository holds a set of tutorials to help the users of the [UL HPC](https://hpc.uni.lu) platform to better understand or simply use our platform.

 * [**Reference online version**](http://ulhpc-tutorials.readthedocs.io)
-* The list of the proposed tutorials is continuously evolving and are used on a regular basis during the [UL HPC School](http://hpc.uni.lu/hpc-school/) we organise twice a year at the University of Luxembourg.
+* The list of the proposed tutorials is continuously evolving and are used on a regular basis during the [UL HPC School](https://hpc.uni.lu/education/hpcschool/) we organise at the University of Luxembourg.
     - You can find the up-to-date list of tutorials [on this page](docs/README.md)

 ## Installation / Repository Setup